Novel Coronavirus (COVID-19)

 Purchase a Disaster Preparedness Backpack

 The City is now selling customized, pre-filled disaster preparedness backpacks for $50.
 You can purchase a backpack using a credit card through our recreation system and either pick up the backpack at City Hall or have it delivered by a volunteer.
-You can also purchase a backpack at City Hall during regular business hours with cash or check.
 See what’s inside your backpack (PDF) and email us with any questions.

 Disaster Preparedness for Your Business